aerospike-examples/docker-demo/README.md

 Then, scaling both the app layers and the aerospike layers are shown.

-This has been tested on Docker 1.11 and 1.12 .
-Recent improvements in Swarm keep making the demo shorter and sweeter !
+This has been tested on Docker 1.11 and 1.12 , running on MacOS 10.10 and 10.11 .

+Recent improvements in Swarm keep making the demo shorter and sweeter, and pull requests are gratefully accepted.
+Especially the ones that use the Mac's native virtualization system instead of VMware.

 # Orchestration & Networking demo